Common Challenges Facing Small Business Owners in Ontario: Insights and Solutions for 2025

 Possible Solutions:

-Diversify Revenue Streams: Explore new products, services, or markets to reduce reliance on a single income source.
+Diversify: Explore new products, services, or markets to reduce reliance on a single income source.

 Build Resilience: Focus on building strong relationships with customers and suppliers to weather economic storms.

-Maintain Financial Flexibility: Avoid over-leveraging and keep debt levels manageable.
+Stay Nimble with Money: Avoid over-leveraging and keep debt levels manageable.

 Thriving Amid Challenges